aaxwaz/Image-Captioning-Model-in-TensorFlow/README.md

 # Image Captioning Model in TensorFlow

-This repo follows the blog post from below: https://vanishingcodes.wordpress.com/2017/03/20/using-tensorflow-to-build-image-to-text-deep-learning-application/
+This repo follows the blog post from here: https://vanishingcodes.wordpress.com/2017/03/20/using-tensorflow-to-build-image-to-text-deep-learning-application/

-This repo contains Image Captioning model implemented using TensorFlow.
+You can find Image Captioning model implemented using TensorFlow in this repo.
 The model trains on MSCOCO data set which is downloadable from link: http://mscoco.org/dataset/#download

 The model is a simplified version of Google's ShowAndTell model: https://github.com/tensorflow/models/tree/master/im2txt#prepare-the-training-data